Axway/api-builder-docs/content/en/docs/how_to/enable_prometheus_metrics.md

 ## Configuration

 Installation will install a default configuration file, `conf/prometheus.default.js` and the next time your application starts, metrics can be accessed at: http://localhost:8081/metrics.
-The `/metrics` endpoint is configurable and can be polled by an aggregator application.
+The `/metrics` endpoint as well as the port the metrics are bound are configurable via the configuration file.
 By default, the plugin will bind to `8081`, but this can be changed in the configuration or by setting the environment variable `API_BUILDER_PROMETHEUS_PORT`.
 The metrics do not persist between application restarts.

 ```js
 module.exports = {